jitsi/handbook/docs/devops-guide/reservation.md

 * `'start_time'`: conference start date and time
 * `'duration'`: scheduled conference duration in seconds

+The optional `max_occupants` value should also be provided if applicable.

 Sample response JSON body (contains the same info as `200 OK` to `HTTP POST`):